champ3oy/Onetune-Proto-type/README.md

 You can also create an account and upload songs to the service for free.

 ### Development
-I used my firebase credentials and i dont mind you using it.
+You need to register for a firebase account and start a new project.

 ### Contribution
 You can make contributions to this project.